 The ankle is a hinge joint.

-Knee Flexion and Extension
+8. Knee Flexion and Extension

 Flexion of the knee is when you move your heel towards your hamstrings, the back of your leg.

+Knee flexion is a decrease in the angle between your tibia and femur.
 The tibia is the major bone of your lower leg, and the femur is the major bone of your thigh.

+Knee extension goes the opposite way.
 When the angle is increasing between your tibia and femur, this is knee extension.

 All at the same time.